Web7Foundation/Specifications/methods/did-web7-1-0-1.md

 ## 6. Reference Implementations

-A version of the code for the "Web7" Identifier Method reference implementation can be found in the following GitHub project: https://github.com/mwherman2000/TrustedDigitalWeb.
+A version of the code for the "Web7" Decentralized Identifier Method reference implementation can be found in the following GitHub project: https://github.com/Web7Foundation/DnsServer.
-This project is the definitive reference implementation of the "Web7" Identifier Method and contains compliant reference implementations of apps, DIDComm agents, and services.
+This project is the definitive reference implementation of the "Web7" Decentralized Identifier Method and contains compliant reference implementations of
+Web 7.0 apps, DIDComm agents, and services.

 ## 7. Acknowledgments

-The project is very gratefully to all the members of the DID-CORE, Verifiable Credentials, and Confidential Storage working groups (hosted by W3C and DIF) for their, literally, years of support.
+The project is gratefully to all the members of the DID-CORE, Verifiable Credentials, and Confidential Storage working groups (hosted by W3C and DIF) for their years of support.

 ## Appendix A. Public Key Algorithm